atextor/turtle-formatter/README.md

 ## Release Notes

+* 1.2.3:
+  * Bugfix: Special characters in local names (curies) and literals are properly escaped
 * 1.2.2:
   * Enable writing URIs with an empty base: use `TurtleFormatter.EMPTY_BASE` as value for "base" when reading a model using Jena's `model.read()`